warnikchow/dlk2nlp/README.md

 ---

-There are so many types of convolutional networks out there (LeNet, AlexNet, VGG, YOLO ...), however the sentence classification does not require such deep and wide networks.
-The specification used for the implementation is quite simple; two convolutional layers with the window width 3 and a max pooling layer between with the size (2,1).
+There are so many types of convolutional networks out there (LeNet, AlexNet, VGG, YOLO ...), however such deep and wide networks might not be required for the sentence classification.
+The model architecture used for the implementation is quite simple; two convolutional layers with the window width 3 and a max pooling layer between with the size (2,1).
 For the first conv-layer, the window size is (3,100) and for the second (3,1), since the information was abstracted and max-pooled to make up a single vector.

 ```python
 def validate_cnn(result,y,filters,hidden_dim,cw,filename):